intel/container-experience-kits/docs/vm_config_guide.md

 **For SRIOV NIC VFs:**
 To check if VFs exist there run following command:
 for the first PF interface 18:00.0 from `dataplane_interfaces` above:

 ```
 cat /sys/bus/pci/devices/0000\:18\:00.0/sriov_numvfs
 ```

 for the second PF interface 18:00.1 from `dataplane_interfaces` above:

 ```
 cat /sys/bus/pci/devices/0000\:18\:00.1/sriov_numvfs
 ```
 If the commands return "0" then there are no VFs created there and we need to create them temporary.
 To create them you need to run following command:
 for the first PF interface 18:00.0 from `dataplane_interfaces` above:

 ```
 echo "8" > /sys/bus/pci/devices/0000\:18\:00.0/sriov_numvfs
 ```

 for the second PF interface 18:00.1 from `dataplane_interfaces` above:

 ```
 echo "2" > /sys/bus/pci/devices/0000\:18\:00.1/sriov_numvfs
 ```
 Number used in those command is number of VFs to be created and it was taken from interface configuration above.
-Nevertheless we can use higher number as well to see naming convention.
+Nevertheless, we can use higher number as well to see naming convention.

 Now we can check number of created VFs using cat command as before: for the first PF interface 18:00.0 from `dataplane_interfaces` above:

 ```
 cat /sys/bus/pci/devices/0000\:18\:00.0/sriov_numvfs
 ```

 for the second PF interface 18:00.1 from `dataplane_interfaces` above:

 ```
 cat /sys/bus/pci/devices/0000\:18\:00.1/sriov_numvfs
 ```